funky-station/funky-station/SOP.md

 #### Code Blue
 1. Guidelines 1, 2, 3, 5, 8, 10 and 11 are carried over from Code Green;
 2. The Warden is permitted to hand out all equipment from the Armory.
-Energy and Laser guns are only to be handed out with Head of Security or Captain's approval, as they present a lethal risk, or if there is an immediate threat, such as Nuclear Operatives;
+Guns are only to be handed out with Head of Security or Captain's approval, as they present a lethal risk, or if there is an immediate threat, such as Nuclear Operatives;
 3. The Warden is permitted to place the portable flashers inside the Brig;
 4. The Warden is permitted to place the deployable barriers inside the Brig.